How Does a Photocopier Work?

 You may think that the process of photocopying a document is really simple – you take a document, put it on the glass screen of a photocopier, a green light passes along the glass and after a few seconds, an identical copy of the document you placed on the screen comes out of the side of the machine.

 But have you ever wondered what goes on underneath the glass?
-Photocopiers are actually quite complex pieces of machinery, here is our very simple guide to photocopiers.
+Photocopiers are actually quite complex pieces of machinery, here is our very simple guide to how a photocopier works.

 Chester Carlson invented the photocopier in 1938, but he called the process electrophotography.
 It took 10 years for his invention to be recognised, and in 1948 electrophotography was renamed to xerography.
 In 1949, the company Xerox was born and they released the first plain paper copier – Model A.